MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

 <!-- It'd be good to have a video of this a11y fix where the text that the screen reader announces is displayed -->

-For information about debugging Console errors, navigate to [Debug errors reported in Console](../../../console/console-debug-javascript.md).
-For information about issues found by DevTools and improvements you can make to a webpage, navigate to [Find and fix problems using the Issues tool](../../../issues/index.md).
+For information about debugging Console errors, navigate to [Debug errors reported in Console][ConsoleConsoleDebugJavascript].
+For information about issues found by DevTools and improvements you can make to a webpage, navigate to [Find and fix problems using the Issues tool][IssuesIndex].
 To review the history of this feature in the Chromium open-source project, navigate to Issue [1223208][CR1223208].

 ## Copy as PowerShell in the Network tool now includes cookies